Documentation

 cloud_posture

-Configuration drift detection, misconfiguration scanning, secrets sprawl prevention, and compliance checks.
+Configuration drift detection, misconfiguration scanning, secrets sprawl prevention, compliance checks, Kubernetes RBAC auditing, container posture checks, and KSPM.

 [ Cross-Cutting ]